Wrestling Coaching Staff

 For over 30 years, the Rider wrestling program has enjoyed national respect and recognition, thanks to Head Coach Gary Taylor, who in the fall of 2010 was presented with the Frank N. Elliott Award for dedicated service to Rider University.

-Now Taylor will guide Rider into a new league, the EWL, for the 2013-14 season.
+Taylor guided Rider into a new league, the EWL, for the 2013-14 season, and was 4-2 in the EWL with three individual champions and five more NCAA Qualifiers.

 The pinnacle of Taylor's career came in 1997, when the Broncs cracked the top ten in the national poll and were ranked seventh in the nation over the final five weeks of the season by the Amateur Wrestling News.